Episode Transcript

 And after they got into a fight, one guy jumped

 into his truck started to take off.
+The other guy

-Picked up a brick and threw it at the truck,
+picked up a brick and threw it at the truck,

 and the guy got mad and went to the end